 "In the exercise science program at The University of Toledo, not only will you gain the knowledge needed for your future career, but also real-life, applicable knowledge like clinical work and hands-on research with professors.
 This program strives to go above and beyond.
 Attending The University of Toledo was the best choice I've ever made."

-Alexander Bores, BS, PhD candidate in UT’s physical therapy program
+Alexander Bores, BS, PhD candidate in UToledo’s physical therapy program

 BBA '14, MSA '15